-My two brothers, for example, were each the recipients of uncooked eggs packed in their school lunches, which, when they attempted to remove the shells on what they believed were their hard-boiled eggs at school, left them with a little yolk on their faces.
-I myself, once had a lunch packed with sponge bread, very realistic in its design, that accompanied actual bologna and mustard... it proved very difficult to bite through.
-Then there was my uncle's surprise birthday sheet-cake made from a kneeling pad used for gardening, which was artfully frosted and served to him while he was onstage at the nightspot he played piano at.
-He had the staff bring him a knife, as he regaled the audience about his love for his dear sister and the beautiful cake that she had presented him with.
-When the first blade failed to cut through the cake he requested that a staff member get him a sharper one, while blaming the knife's inadequacy for his lack of success.
-It took several minutes and the sound of my mother's laughter, before he realized that his inability to cut the cake was not due to the first knife's dullness, but rather, his own that was causing the problem.
+My two brothers, for example, were each the recipients of uncooked eggs packed in their school lunches.
+Their lunch mates were always appreciative of my mother’s efforts, when the boys would crack their “hard-boiled” eggs and discover that they had been mistaken about the hard-boiled part.
+I myself, once had a lunch packed with sponge bread, very realistic in its appearance, which was accompanied by real bologna and mustard.
+It proved very challenging to chew.
+Then, there was my uncle's surprise birthday sheet-cake that was made from a kneeling pad used for gardening.
+It was artfully frosted and served to him, while he was onstage, at the nightspot he played piano at.
+He had the staff bring him a knife, as he regaled the audience about his love for his dear sister, and his appreciation for the beautiful cake that she had presented him with.
+When the first knife failed to cut the cake, he requested that a staff member bring him a sharper one; blaming the blade’s dullness for his lack of success.
+It took several more attempts, along with the sound of my mother's laughter, before he realized that it was not the knife's dullness, but rather, his own that was causing the problem.

-Following in my mother's footsteps, my friend Anna and I once left a very realistic looking mouse inside the drawer of one of the teller cages at the bank where we were employed, to be discovered in the morning, by a teller who, unfortunately, did not enjoy the hilarity of our prank.
-If my memory serves me we were both reprimanded for this particular effort, although I believe the reprimand was accompanied by a smile and a wink, from our superior.
+Following in my mother's footsteps, my friend Anna and I once left a very realistic looking mouse inside the drawer of one of the teller cages, at the bank where we were employed.
+It was discovered in the morning by a teller, who, unfortunately, did not share our senses of humor, and we were both reprimanded for our actions; the reprimand was accompanied by a wink and a smile from a superior though, who did.
 Tellers' birthdays were also fertile ground for pulling gags, and one entered the bank with great trepidation, whenever ones birthday fell upon a workday.